-Running Whistler's Singing Pass 24k Trail in Garibaldi Park
+Singing Pass 24k Trail Running in Garibaldi Park, Whistler

 For pure scenery and enjoyability, the Roundhouse to Whistler Village via Singing Pass is hard to beat.
-24km and all of it up and down.
-Takes about 2.5 hours and of course only free of snow and doable when the alpine opens for hiking in Whistler.
-If the (late July to October), then this route should be free enough of snow to run.
+22km and all of it up and down.
+Takes about 2-3 hours and of course only free of snow and doable when the alpine opens for hiking in Whistler.
+If the (July to October), then this route should be free enough of snow to run.
 If you don't want to pay for the gondola, you can do this route in reverse for free by taking the Singing Pass Trail up from near the Whistler Gondola and return via the Whistler Gondola (they don't check for tickets when downloading).

 Walk out of the Gondola and past the Peak to Peak building, up a gravel slope about 50 metres.
 On your left you will see a trailhead.
 Sometimes it is marked and sometimes not.
 It is marked on the Whistler hiking map they have in the Roundhouse and in the Gondola buildings.
 The trail is marked as #3 Harmony Lake Trail.
 At the trailhead you should be looking down to the big snow making reservoir in the distance.
 You want to follow the trail past it to the left.
 This trail then leads into the #5 High Note Trail to Flute Summit.
 At Flute Summit follow the signs to Singing Pass and then the signs to Whistler Village via Singing Pass.